connamara/quickfixn/tutorial/compatibility.md

      For example: `Session.logout()` is now
      `Session.Logout()` and `Application.fromApp()` is now `Application.FromApp()`

-*  Getter and setter methods no longer exist and have been replaced with .NET properties.
+*  Getter and setter methods no longer exist and have been (or will eventually be) replaced with .NET properties.

      Previously, you would call `order.getClOrdID()` to get the ClOrdID value from a NewOrderSingle message.
 Now, just use `order.ClOrdID`

      For a setter: `exec.setField(order.getClOrdID());` is now
      `exec.ClOrdID = order.ClOrdID;`

+*  Interface classes now start with *I*, per .NET convention.
+For instance, where you'd implement an `Application` in QuickFIX/C++, you'll now implement an `IApplication`.

 *  FIX Message classes used to be part of the QuickFix## namespace, where ## is the FIX version.
 Now they are part of the QuickFix.FIX## namespace.